tfroescher/orchide-builder/README.md

 1. Create a directory on your filesystem - p.e. `~/.orchide` and put the downloaded .jar there.
 1. Open IDE settings > Languages & Frameworks > OrchidE > Extension.
-1. Add the path to your newly created directory and hit `Check for update`.
+1. Add the path to your newly created directory.
 1. Hit `Apply`.
-1. Check if the collections are updated.
-If not, restart your IDE.
+1. Restart your IDE.

 ## Getting started - create your own definition package